ATiagunov/CNUautomation/Readme.md

 # To selectus

-Script to transfer raw load info to selectus look
+Script to transform raw load info to selectus look

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install libraries.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install dependencies.

 ```bash
 pip install regex